narges-mhm/nargesmhm.github.io/index.md

 - _**(05/2021)**_ Our paper entitled "MR elasticity reconstruction using statistical physical modeling and explicit data-driven denoising regularizer" will be presented at the IEEE Statistical Signal Processing workshop (SSP) 2021 (11-14 Jul)!
 Preprint is available at: [https://arxiv.org/pdf/2105.12922.pdf](https://arxiv.org/pdf/2105.12922.pdf)

-- _**(02/2021)**_ Our paper entitled "Ultrasound elasticity imaging using physics-based models and learning-based Plug-and-Play priors" will be presented and published at IEEE ICASSP2021 (06-09 June)!
+- _**(02/2021)**_ Our paper entitled "Ultrasound elasticity imaging using physics-based models and learning-based Plug-and-Play priors" is published at IEEE ICASSP2021 (06-09 June)!
 This article is availbale at: [https://ieeexplore.ieee.org/document/9413652](https://ieeexplore.ieee.org/document/9413652)

-- _**(01/2021)**_ Our paper entitled "Finite element reconstruction of stiffness images in MR elastography using statistical physical forward modeling and proximal optimization methods" presented and published at IEEE International Symposium on Biomedical Imaging (ISBI) (13-16 Apr)!
+- _**(01/2021)**_ Our paper entitled "Finite element reconstruction of stiffness images in MR elastography using statistical physical forward modeling and proximal optimization methods" is published at IEEE International Symposium on Biomedical Imaging (ISBI) (13-16 Apr)!
 This article is available at:[https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9433873](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9433873)

 - _**(11/2020)**_ Extremely honored to be selected as a scholar in PhD training program on AR/VR (NSF Research Traineeship (NRT) program)